 - Estranged husband murders wife in her home.

-Active voice places the focus on those who deserve blame in the above rewrites.
+Active voice places the focus on those who deserve blame.
 When you read these examples, you automatically want to know: Why did police shoot an unarmed black man?
 They must’ve shot him in the back if he was running from them.
 What good reason could they have to do that?

 Too often women are blamed for being attacked because they were out late or in the wrong part of town.
 Often this kind of crime is reported in the passive voice without even mentioning the attackers: “A woman was attacked and gang-raped shortly after midnight.”
 But that’s wrong.
 Five men attacked a woman.
 Reporters and media need to use the active voice and put the actions on the subjects (the men) of the action, not the object (the woman).
 The men who attacked her are 100% to blame for the attack.